Sugarcoder/Sweet-Tweets-V1/README.md

 - <a href="http://www.codepath.com">CodePath</a>
 - CodePath Android Observer Group February 2015 cohort
-- Special shout out: Thanks to all the awesome Engineers that guided me on becoming a better programmer each day!
+- Special Shout Out: Thanks to Dianna and all the awesome Engineers that guided me on becoming a better programmer each day!